J3 League

 J3 League (J3リーグ, J3 Rīgu) or simply J3 is the third division of Japan Professional Football League (日本プロサッカーリーグ, Nihon Puro Sakkā Rīgu).
-It was established in 2013 as the third-tier professional association football league in Japan.
-The league is known as the Meiji Yasuda J3 League (明治安田J3リーグ) for their title sponsor.
+It was established in 2013 as the third-tier professional association football league in Japan under the organization of J.League.
+The league is known as the Meiji Yasuda J3 League (明治安田J3リーグ) for sponsorship reasons.

 The third-tier nationwide league is a relatively recent development in Japanese football with a first attempt made in 1992 (second division of the old JFL), though it only lasted for two seasons.
 In 1999, following the establishment of J2 League, a new Japan Football League was created to comprise the third tier and lower divisions.
 After the introduction of J3, the JFL was demoted to the fourth-tier nationwide league, for the first time in history of Japanese football.

 History of Japanese third-tier football

 Amateur era (until 2013)

 A national third tier of Japanese association football was first established along with its professionalization in 1992, when the newly created Japan Football League kicked off with two tiers below the professional J. League.
 Among the 10 original clubs of the third tier included the forerunners to Kyoto Sanga FC, Ventforet Kofu, Omiya Ardija, Avispa Fukuoka and Vissel Kobe (the latter two being located in different regions from their J. League successors).
 But after a number of clubs were lost for various reasons – some were promoted to J.League and the others folded – the league contracted the second division in 1994 and continued with the single second-tier division.

 The third tier football was reintroduced in 1999 upon creation of fully professional J2.
 The old JFL was dissolved but a new Japan Football League was formed the same year in order to establish a nationwide top-tier amateur league.
 But despite its officially amateur status the league quickly became de facto semi-professional, serving as the cradle of the future J. League members.
 Since the establishment of associate membership system in 2006 the number of professional clubs holding or actively seeking for this status has grown steadily and reached its peak in 2013 season when 6 full members and 2 former candidates made up to almost half of the league's 18 teams.
 Through the course of the season this number grew even bigger, to 10 full associate members that formed the core of J3.